zapier/zapier-platform/packages/cli/README.md

   * `authorizeUrl`: The authorization URL
   * `getAccessToken`: The API call to fetch the access token

-If the access token has a limited life and you want to refresh the token when it expires, you'll also need to define the API call to perform that refresh.
+If the access token has a limited life and you want to refresh the token when it expires, you'll also need to define the API call to perform that refresh (`refreshAccessToken`).
 You can choose to set `autoRefresh: true`, as in the example app, if you want Zapier to automatically make a call to refresh the token after receiving a 401.
 See [Stale Authentication Credentials](#stale-authentication-credentials) for more details on handling auth refresh.

 You'll also likely want to set your `CLIENT_ID` and `CLIENT_SECRET` as environment variables: